KawaP18/X00201097_CA3/README.md

 - Azure DevOps Environments – Deployment governance and approvals

-Together, these tools form a layered quality assurance pipeline, rather than relying on a single testing mechanism.
+These tools work together to build a pipeline with several layers of quality checks, not just one type of test.
 ---
 ## Local Development Setup
 To run the project locally, the following steps can be followed: